mave007/dns_completitude_and_compliance/README.md

 between a known server implementation and a test target, by using the capabilities of ISC bind utility `dig` and its `+yaml` output.

+## Motivation
+Verify that all the core DNS capabilities for a server are compatible and compliant to the IETF standard to ensure interoperation Security, Stability and Resiliency of the Domain Name System.

+This tool is meant to be integrated as unittest for a CI/CD deployment environment, while creating an easy and quick way to introduce new tests.
+You will only need 2 files per test: A comparisson YAML output and an dig command to test that capability.

+### Use cases
+- Test a DNS implementation before a patch or upgrade is done to note behavior changes between the versions.
+- Test a different DNS implementation from another vendor that you would like to introduce into your infrastructure and test if it has the same capabilities

 # Requirements

 - dig (bind-utils or dnsutils) > 9.15